Keep seafood top of mind after Lent

-To achieve this, she suggests printing a separate menu page or insert for specials or seafood creations to emphasize the rare opportunity.
+To achieve this, try printing a separate menu page or insert for specials or seafood creations to emphasize the rare opportunity.
 Instead of listing “market price,” which sounds expensive, call it your Live Lobster Special and talk about the fishing method, the ocean of origin and the limited-time availability.
 And, because you’re using a separate page, you can change the description, the ingredient list and the price as needed.

 Don’t limit this practice to exotic seafood, Lawnzak notes.
 Listing the name of the beer used in your beer-battered fish, describing the origin of the seasonings or explaining the chef’s cooking technique can help tell a unique story, boosting sales.

 For diners looking to cut calories or eat omega-3 rich selections, seafood is a great choice.
 Schievink points to the Alaska Seafood Swap Meat campaign as a way to capitalize on this “better for you” approach by substituting seafood for red meat on the menu.